denny/ShinyCMS-ruby/docs/features/SiteSettings.md

 Change most site settings from within the CMS admin area (e.g. 'allow anonymous comments')

-Allows you to specify which settings can be overriden by users - e.g. site_theme
+Allows you to specify which settings can be overridden by users - e.g. site_theme